aamitn/DbExporter/Readme.md

 ## Configurationless Operation

-The application is designed for configurationless operation.
+The application is designed for configurationless operation due to its internal usage of Reflection and class loader libraries.
+***

+#### Note : You may choose to use the version of the program that does not uses an XML configuration file to load the new export types `Go to the V0 directory and run the App.java inside it`
 The config.xml file, located in the resources directory, maps export formats to their corresponding Java class names.
 This enables the application to dynamically recognize and utilize new exporters without explicit configuration.

 Example config.xml: